What is the Mentor Development Program?

 A Mentoring Toolkit, which contains resources including mentoring contracts, individualized academic career plans, journal articles, mentoring program curricula and training materials, and assessment tools.

 Consultation services for mentor program development.
 Individuals and/or departments may request a mentorship consultation.
 An initial intake will identify current resources and perceived needs, and provide linkages to resources and potential opportunities for collaboration, both within and outside of the Children's National/GW community to develop a mentoring program that will meet the group's specific needs.

 Development of CTSI-CN mentors.
 Individuals who serve as mentors for KL2 award recipients, METEOR Program students, and Children's National and GW faculty enrolled in the CTR Graduate Program are provided resources to enhance their mentoring skills, including links to online tutorials and other training materials.

 Who is eligible?

-All Children’s National Health System and The George Washington University research faculty and staff can participate in the Mentor Development Program.
+All Children’s National Hospital and George Washington University research faculty and staff can participate in the Mentor Development Program.

 How do I Apply?